ncatlab/nlab-content/pages/2198.md

 Whether made explicit or not, Isotony is very fundamental.
 In particular, it allows us to assert Reflexivity only for singletons, although this is often not done (to avoid mentioning points).

 The weak Symmetry axioms immediately imply the strong versions, except for the case of proximal neighborhoods in constructive mathematics.
-In that case, the strong version seem genuinely stronger; for instance, it is unclear how to prove it for a uniform space that is not [[uniformly regular space|uniformly regular]].
-Regularity also follows from Symmetry and Transitivity in classical mathematics (in the neighborhood version, let $\{x\} \ll B \ll A$ and take $C = A^{\mathsf{c}}$ and $D = B^{\mathsf{c}}$), but in constructive mathematics it seems like a stronger statement.
+In that case, the strong version is too strong: in fact if it is satisfied by a nontrivial uniform space, then [[excluded middle]] follows.
+Regularity also follows from Symmetry and Transitivity in classical mathematics (in the neighborhood version, let $\{x\} \ll B \ll A$ and take $C = A^{\mathsf{c}}$ and $D = B^{\mathsf{c}}$), but in constructive mathematics it seems like a stronger statement, though not unreasonably strong (e.g. it follows from [[uniform regularity]]).

 A __topogeny__ is a relation that satisfies both forms of Isotony and all four forms of Additivity.
 A __quasiproximity__ is a topogeny that also satisfies Reflexivity and Transitivity.
 A topogeny (or quasiproximity) is __symmetric__ if it satisfies Symmetry; a __proximity__ is a symmetric quasiproximity.
 A topogeny or (quasi)-proximity is __separated__ if it satisfies Separation.
 A topogeny or quasiproximity is __perfect__ if it satisfies left Perfection, __coperfect__ if it satisfies right Perfection, and __biperfect__ if it satisfies both; a proximity (or a symmetric topogeny) is usually called simply __perfect__ if it satisfies any form of Perfection, because then it must satisfy both (except in constructive mathematics using proximal neighbourhoods).
+Constructively, a proximity space satisfying Regularity may be called __proximally regular__.

 A __(quasi)-proximity space__ is a set equipped with a (quasi)-proximity.
 All of these terms may be used with _nearness_, _apartness_, or _proximal neighbourhoods_, as explained in the previous section; nearness is usually the default.